 Notes

-This classic jambalaya is a perfect one-pot meal full of cajun flavors.
+This chicken and sausage jambalaya is a perfect one-pot meal full of cajun flavors.
 While many enjoy Cajun food once a year around Mardi Gras I love this entree for Fall.
 I hope you enjoy this family favorite recipe!

 Alaine